prakharsingh-74/Finora/README.md

 ## Features
-✅ AI-powered financial insights using Gemini API
+✅ AI-powered financial insights using Gemini API.
-✅ Secure user authentication with Clerk
+✅ Secure user authentication with Clerk.
-✅ Real-time database and analytics with Supabase
+✅ Real-time database and analytics with Supabase.
-✅ Automated background tasks with Inngest
+✅ Automated background tasks with Inngest.
-✅ Transactional emails using Resend
+✅ Transactional emails using Resend.
-✅ Rate-limiting and security with ArcJet
+✅ Rate-limiting and security with ArcJet.
-✅ Beautiful, accessible UI with Shadcn + Tailwind CSS ✅ Fully typed backend with Prisma ORM
+✅ Beautiful, accessible UI with Shadcn + Tailwind CSS.
+✅ Fully typed backend with Prisma ORM.

 ## 🚀 Tech Stack